 by FetCamp 1 day ago

-So what's the latest method of sanitizing a surface you ask...
+So, what's the latest method of sanitizing a surface you ask...

 Only the best for FetCamp Guests.
 We are bringing in the big guns for pre. post, and mid camp cleaning.
 Electrostatic spraying equipment is sexy!
 It basically atomizes and applies a static charge to a liquid detergent.
-How and why it is a great way to protect our guests explained below, so lets lead with science and learn some facts.
+How and why, it is a great way to protect our guests explained below, so let's lead with science and learn some facts.
 Trust me, facts are SEXY!!!

 Electrostatics is a branch of physics that studies the phenomena and properties of stationary or slow-moving electric charges.
-Electrostatic phenomena is easily demonstrated when lint is attracted to clothes, or when dust clings to a TV screen.
+Electrostatic phenomena are easily demonstrated when lint is attracted to clothes, or when dust clings to a TV screen.
 These descriptions are examples of Coulomb’s law.
 Coulomb’s law states that opposite electrical charges attract and like charges repel.
 Electrostatic spraying has been used for many decades in painting and agriculture. ---- uses this same process to apply a charge to the liquid droplets as they are formed and just before the droplets leave the spray nozzle.
 These “super-charged” droplets then actively seek out negative or neutral surfaces.
 What’ more, as the droplets leave the nozzle, the charged droplets repel one another, keeping them from coming together and forming larger droplets.
 Interestingly, because of the electrostatic charge, droplets “wrap” around surfaces providing an even, consistent surface coverage.
 This in turn offers the best chance of eliminating viral contamination on all surfaces.

 Why do we go to such lengths to protect our guests? because we love your kinky faces and want to not only let you know YOU are welcome, but we truly want to welcome you in a safer way.

 how do I put a fork into my face if I am wearing a mask?